 There are many different counterfeit versions of the Pax so it is hard to narrow down exactly whether or not you have a fake.
 My first recommendation is to buy from an authorized dealer.
 If you find a Pax below the

-$249 $199 MSRP it is mostly likely a fake and will not be covered under the 10 year manufacturer warranty.
+$249 $199 MSRP it is most likely a fake and will not be covered under the 10-year manufacturer warranty.

 From PaxVapor: “Consumer safety is our utmost concern.
 To ensure consumers receive the quality we stand behind, we urge consumers to purchase Pax vaporizers from Paxvapor.com or from authorized retailers identified through the PaxVapor Authorized Retail Locator,” They go on to say: It has recently come to light that certain Pax counterfeits contain plastic materials which are not stable at operating temperatures.
 PaxVapor suggests that any consumer who has purchased a counterfeit Pax to discontinue their use immediately.